Group plans tribute for husband, wife square dancers who died from COVID-19 - KTVZ

 After years of constant motion, the pandemic hit the family harder than most in 2020.

 In October, Glenn was diagnosed with coronavirus.
-The situation grew even more dire when his wife was moved into the room in the COVID unit with him.
+The situation grew even direr when his wife was moved into the room in the COVID unit with him.

 Glenn died days later at the age of 93.